Michael-Mulholland/Graph-Theory-Project/README.md

 Michael Mulholland - G00362383

 ## Introduction
-<p>A program using the Python programming language that can build a NFA from a regular expression.
-This Project is for Graph Theory and can use the NFA to check if the regular expression matches any given string of text.<p>
+<p>A program using the Python programming language that can build a non-deterministic finite automation (NFA) from a regular expression.
+This program will use the NFA to check if the regular expression matches any given string of text.<p>

+<p>A regular expression is a string containing a series of characters, some of which may have a special meaning. <p>

 ## Research